cauld/spotify-voice-assistant/README.md

 Want to control Spotify with your voice in Home Assistant?
 You'll quickly hit these issues:

 - **Spotcast** requires cookie authentication (`sp_dc`, `sp_key`) which breaks frequently with "serverTime" errors
-- **Music Assistant** requires running a separate music server - heavyweight for just Spotify
+- **Music Assistant** is excellent for UI-based music control, but voice commands require specific sentence patterns that break when using custom voice assistants (Extended OpenAI Conversation, etc.)
 - **SpotifyPlus** is feature-rich but complex to set up for simple voice commands
 - **Custom Sentences** require rigid YAML patterns - "Play {artist} on {speaker}" instead of natural language
 - **Built-in Spotify integration** has no search service for voice assistants to use
-- **Other integrations return wrong artists** - Standard Spotify search returns personalized recommendations instead of exact matches
+- **Standard Spotify search returns wrong artists** - Personalized recommendations instead of exact matches (ask for Coldplay, get Taylor Swift)

 ## The Solution